 MS Windows Python installer can be obtained at

-Since pygwy requires Python 2 install the latest Python 2.7 version,
+Since pygwy requires Python 2 install a Python 2.7 package,

 Three packages are required for PyGTK2: PyGTK, PyCairo and PyGObject.

 Follow the corresponding download links for these modules at